Facts about Booker Washington

 Booker T. Washington Biography

-Booker T. Washington’s middle name was Taliaferro...
-According to the Tuskegee University website, Booker T. Washington was married three times: to Fannie Smith from 1882 until her death in 1884; to Olivia Davis, from 1885 until her death in 1889; and Margaret Murray, from 1893 until his death in 1915...
-He was unrelated to President George Washington or botanist George Washington Carver… The Tuskegee Institute was the training ground for the Tuskegee Airmen, the famous all-black flying squadron of World War II.
+Booker T. Washington’s middle name was Taliaferro… Booker T. Washington was married three times, according to the Tuskegee University website: to Fannie Smith from 1882 until her death in 1884; to Olivia Davis, from 1885 until her death in 1889; and to Margaret Murray, from 1893 until his death in 1915… Booker T. Washington was unrelated to President George Washington or botanist George Washington Carver… The Tuskegee Institute was later the training ground for the Tuskegee Airmen, the famous all-black flying squadron of World War II.